dortania/OpenCore-Install-Guide/ktext.md

 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases)
   * Used for graphics patching DRM, boardID, framebuffer fixes, etc, all GPUs benefit from this kext.
   * Note the SSDT-PNLF.dsl file included is only required for laptops and AIOs, see [Getting started with ACPI](https://dortania.github.io/Getting-Started-With-ACPI/) for more info
+  * Requires OS X 10.8 or newer

 ### Audio

 * [AppleALC](https://github.com/acidanthera/AppleALC/releases)
-  * Used for AppleHDA patching, used for giving you onboard audio.
-AMD 15h/16h may have issues with this and Ryzen/Threadripper systems rarely have mic support
+  * Used for AppleHDA patching, allowing support for the majority of on-board sound controllers
+  * AMD 15h/16h may have issues with this and Ryzen/Threadripper systems rarely have mic support
+  * Requires OS X 10.8 or newer

 ### Ethernet